 Laura Penhaul – 2x World-record holder for crossing the Pacific unsupported in a boat with 3 other women, Lead Physiotherapist for the Paralympics, Performance manager for expeditions & world-record attempts

-Laura was the Team Leader of the Coxless Crew who set 2 World Records in January 2016.
-They rowed unsupported across the Pacific.
+Laura Penhaul is the initiator and Team Leader of the Coxless Crew who set two world records in January 2016 by rowing unsupported across the Pacific with three other women.
 Covering 9,000nm, it took 9 months to complete and 4 years to prepare for.
 This remarkable expedition was captured in the Netflix documentary “Losing Sight of Shore”.

-Laura previously was Lead Physiotherapist for the Paralympic Programme of British Athletics and worked at Vancouver, London and Rio Paralympic Games.
+Prior to embarking on the incredible Pacific challenge, Laura was Lead Physiotherapist for the Paralympic Programme of British Athletics and worked at Vancouver, London and Rio Paralympic Games.
 Currently she is Lead Physiotherapist for the Olympic British Sailing Team.